JosephRullo/Configuring-Active-Directory-within-Azure-VMs/README.md

 **Log back into the Domain Controller VM.**
 <p>
 To log back in we will now use the Domain Name we just created with the Active Directory install.
-Enter the domain's name you assigned followed by a backslash and then the Username, for this example it will be mydomain.com\labuser -> now enter the password and login.
+Enter the domain's name you assigned followed by a backslash and then the Username, for this example it will be mydomain.com\labuser -> now enter the Domain VM's password and login.
 <p>
 <p>
 <img src="https://i.imgur.com/TDfEIQg.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>